 A collaboration between The University of Manchester, Edinburgh University, Essex University, Lancaster University and Leeds University with Fellowships based at Cardiff University, Queens University Belfast and The University of Salford

-The main highlight of the research is how taking practices as the unit of analysis when exploring water use - rather than attitudes, behaviours or simply ‘litres used' - allows for a deeper understanding of the routines and habits of everyday life that lead to domestic water consumption: washing and personal hygiene, doing the laundry, gardening, cooking and so on.
 The project's Final Report argues that a practice approach highlights the diversity of dynamics shaping domestic water demand and can help bring new insights into how to construct interventions, and into the future trajectories of different practices and levels of water consumption.

 Joint Principal Investigator: Ben Anderson (ARCC-Water/SPRG)